CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

-**Congratulation.** You have completed the most difficult part: Getting and cleaning the data! <p> This was not easy.
+**Congratulation.** You have completed the most difficult part: Getting and cleaning the data!

+- You read the raw data into dataframes
+- You learnt and reported basic statistics

+This was not easy.
 You are special if you could follow until here.
 You can now: <a href="https://www.youtube.com/watch?v=2wnOpDWSbyw" target="_blank">watch the first movie in our records from 1894</a> as a reward :)

 **Next, you are going to visualize your data and discover some patterns** Generally this part is more interesting for the larger audience and takes more attention when you deliver your report.